kassemabbassi/kassemabbassi/README.md

 I'm a dedicated software engineering student with a passion for building innovative solutions.
 I enjoy working with various technologies and continuously expanding my skill set.

 - 🌐 Check out my portfolio: [Portfolio](https://kassemabbassi.vercel.app)
-- 🚀 I'm actively striving to stay up-to-date with the rapid and continuous evolution of the tech landscape, particularly in the software and AI development fields.
+- 🚗 I'm currently gaining hands-on experience through an internship in the automotive industry, focusing on in-vehicle software systems.
+I'm actively exploring how car networks are programmed and discovering the broader ecosystem of automotive software development.
 - 👯 I'm looking to collaborate on open source projects
-- 💬 Ask me about web development, mobile apps, or software architecture
+- 💬 Feel free to ask me about web development, software architecture, or the automotive software world—I'm always excited to share insights and explore new ideas.

 ---